REQUEST A REPEAT PRESCRIPTION

 Repeat prescriptions take 48 hours to process.
 This is 2 working days NOT INCLUDING THE WEEKEND OR BANK HOLIDAYS!!

-In addition to this, requests that are NOT ON REPEAT i.e. past medications, hospital letters or hospital prescriptions which are ticked non-urgent etc. WILL TAKE LONGER TO PROCESS (POSSIBLY UP TO 3-4 WORKING DAYS as the doctor needs to look at these and possibly the patient’s medical history).
+In addition, requests that are NOT ON REPEAT i.e. past medications, hospital letters or hospital prescriptions which are ticked non-urgent etc. WILL TAKE LONGER TO PROCESS (POSSIBLY UP TO 3-4 WORKING DAYS as the doctor needs to look at these and possibly the patient’s medical history).

 Hospital prescriptions which are ticked as urgent should be taken to the hospital pharmacy for dispensing.

 If requesting past medication (which will take longer than 2 working days to process), please state clearly on the request why you are asking for it.
 We deal with 100+ requests daily so please help us to make this process run smoothly.

 We send all appropriate prescriptions electronically to your nominated pharmacy so please let us know your preferred chemist destination and also let us know if you change chemists at any time.
 If this is not done, your request will be sent to the chemist we have listed on your record or Perfucare which is the nearest pharmacy to the Practice.

 Please also note that if you are requesting your medication more than one week early, please state the reason for this otherwise your prescription will not be issued until it is due.